While there aren't a lot of options for external batteries for the GoPro HERO6 Black and HERO5 Black, there are some. Here are the best…

 I’ve posted a more detailed review of the Wasabi Power Clutch here.

 This approach adds maximum flexibility in many respects.
 If you want to add a battery that has over 20 times the capacity of the standard GoPro battery and get many hours of shooting, you can.
 But it also adds some complexity, at least in terms of creating a secure, portable package.
-And it’s not waterproof on its own without some creative DIYing for a housing or one of these off-the-shelf options.
+And it’s not waterproof on its own without some creative DIYing for a housing or an off-the-shelf options.

 If you’re looking for suggestions, I’ve been impressed with Anker’s offerings, which range from high-capacity, larger batteries like this one to highly portable but smaller-capacity batteries like this one.
 I’ve also put together a post on some of my favorite powerbanks.